Born Vulnerable

 To embrace vulnerability as your greatest strength, you'll need to become aware of your pain points.
 Retaliation leads to suffering, since you are likely to defend your pain like a wounded animal.

-Neuropsychologist Mario Martinez writes in his book: The MindBody Code: How to Change the Beliefs that Limit Your Health, Longevity, and Success
+Neuropsychologist Mario Martinez writes in his book: The MindBody Code: How to Change the Beliefs that Limit Your Health, Longevity, and Success,

 "The wound you choose in order to interpret your pain becomes a shield of protection against forgiving, because releasing your grudge means being vulnerable again"